 CV joint boot clamps, which require a special tool for installation, provide the best security because of their difficult removal.
 Kits, which contain a nozzle tags and a CV joint boot clamp are available through Syntech.
-CV joint boot clamp pliers (Figure 7) are required to install these clamps and are available through most automotive part outlets.
-Substitution of the standard stainless-steel hose clamps can end up damaging the nozzle tag.
+CV joint boot clamp pliers (Figure 7) are required to install these clamps, and are available through most automotive part outlets.
+Substitution of the standard stainless-steel hose clamps can end up damaging the nozzle tag, which could affect your warranty.